|When all your pictures are uploaded, |

 Getting Started on a Phone or TabletThe process is the same whether your device is Apple or Android.
 All you do is install the Google Photos app.
 Go to your App store or Play store, search for the free Google Photos app and get it.
 After it is installed, open it.
 The first few screens will guide you thru the setup.
 Pay attention to the Google account it is using, usually a gmail address, because this is where your photos and videos will be stored.

-There are just 3 settings that are important:
+Make sure that Backup and Sync is turned ON, then there are just 3 settings that are important:

 - Google Account: This is where your pictures will be stored, it is probably a gmail address, firstname.lastname@example.org It is very important that you know this address.